pubnubcraig/why403s/README.md

 ### Inputs
 1. subkey that was used to get server logs
-2. the server log file using the following minimal query
+2. the server log file using the following minimal queries (per API)
 ```sql
 -- subscribe
 select log_ts, ts, channels,